-No!
-Participation in a tournament is strictly optional and is up to each individual team.
+No, participation in a tournament is strictly optional and is up to each individual team.
 Just about every recreational tournament allows for guest players to cover these situations.
 However, you MUST invite each existing team member to attend the tournament.
 If a player chooses not to attend a particular tournament, you may then pick up guest players.
 At no time may a team go above their maximum allowable roster size.
-To determine the maximum roster size, multiply the number of players on the field during a game times 2.
+To determine the maximum roster size, multiply the number of players on the field during a game times two.

 What is the Turkey Shootout?